matzhedman/pp4-workspace/README.md

 `git commit -m "commit message"` - This command was used to commit changes to the local repository queue ready for the final step.
 `git push` - This command was used to push all committed code to the remote repository on github.

 ### Heroku Deployment

-The below steps were followed to deploy this project to Heroku:

 ## Credits
+* Credits to Tutor Support at Code Institute for guiding and assisting me when errors occurs, and helping me find a way forward.

 ### Code

-- I used Code Institutes walkthrough project as tutorial for setting everything up and get the connection to my Worksheet, and also for steps to deploy my program to Heroku.
+* I used Code Institutes walkthrough project as tutorial for setting everything up and get the connection to my Worksheet, and also for steps to deploy my program to Heroku.
+* For Allauth I used the lesson by Matt in "I Think therefore I blog"
+* For the datepicker I used this tutorial at webpedia: https://webpedia.net/how-to-use-datepicker-in-django

+#### Notes
+- Secret data has been deployed to Github due to a mistake by me writing the URL in settings.
+For the deployed version this has been corrected, but still some commits has the sensitive information though.